 Australia’s world-class research infrastructure, comprising AARNet’s very high speed network, huge data repositories, high performance computing and advanced software tools, is enabling researchers to share large volumes of data and break new ground for monitoring the effects and managing the future impacts of climate change.

 A James Cook University (JCU) team from the Centre for Tropical Biodiversity and Climate Change has mapped the entire Australian continent to find the areas that will best support wildlife 70 years from now.
 Profs Stephen Williams, Jeremy VanDerWal and Dr. April Reside led the project, which was funded by the National Climate Change Adaptation Research Facility.
 The research data, initially published as a report under the National Climate Change Adaptation Research Facility in 2013, is increasingly being re-used by others.

 JCU’s eResearch Centre worked with Assoc Prof VanDerWal to ensure the data was made freely available for anyone to use.
-This meant sharing more than 20 terabytes of information stored on the JCU Tropical Data Hub and managed by the Australian National Data Service (ANDS).
+This meant sharing more than 20 terabytes of information stored on the Research Data JCU data management platform.

 He said sharing such large amounts of data was only made possible through the AARNet Network and the support and infrastructure provided by the Research Data Storage Infrastructure (RDSI) nodes in Townsville and Brisbane as well as the Queensland Cyberinfrastructure Foundation (QCIF).

 Associate Professor VanDerWal, said JCU researchers considered four greenhouse gas emission scenarios and eighteen global climate change models across eight decades to estimate the future vulnerability of more than 1700 species.

 The analyses were designed to identify those areas that were likely to be more climatically stable with fewest animals lost.